chomeyama/UnifiedSourceFilterGAN/README.md

 # Unified Source-Filter GAN (uSFGAN)

+<b>I released a new PyTorch implementation of uSFGAN in addition to a better model, Harmonic-plus-Noise uSFGAN [here](https://github.com/chomeyama/HN-UnifiedSourceFilterGAN).</b>

 This is official PyTorch implementation of [uSFGAN](https://arxiv.org/abs/2104.04668), which is a unified source-filter network based on factorization of [QPPWG](https://github.com/bigpon/QPPWG) by Yi-Chiao Wu @ Nagoya University ([@bigpon](https://github.com/bigpon)).

 <p align="center">
 <img width="754" alt="architecture" src="https://user-images.githubusercontent.com/49127218/121571723-55ca7400-ca5e-11eb-8c17-b93aeaf617fc.png">
 </p>

 In this repo, we provide an example to train and test uSFGAN as a vocoder for [WORLD](https://doi.org/10.1587/transinf.2015EDP7457) acoustic features.
 More details can be found on our [Demo](https://chomeyama.github.io/UnifiedSourceFilterGAN_demo/) page.

 ## Requirements